Home / Focused Guides / All Kinds of Kids Guide / Sensory-Friendly Experiences for Kids on the Main Line

 9 Conestoga Road, Malvern

-During Relaxed Performances, this theater becomes a “shush-free” zone and house lights remain on at a low level, so patrons with autism, sensory sensitivities, and other special needs can freely move around and express themselves and enjoy the show.
-They also create a quiet sensory lounge, and provide pre-show materials, fidgets, and other sensory toys to borrow as needed.
+People’s Light offers a special show for individuals with autism, Attention-Deficit Hyperactivity Disorder (ADHD), dementia, or sensory sensitivities.
+During Relaxed Performances, the theater becomes a “shush-free” zone and house lights remain on at a low level.
+Patrons to freely move around, express themselves, and enjoy the show.
+The theater creates a quiet sensory lounge and provides pre-show materials, fidgets, and other sensory toys to borrow as needed.
+Enter the theater space, view the set and props, and ask questions at the pre-show sensory tour.

 Studio Movie Grill